sqdnoises/bing-search/README.md

+> [!WARNING]
+> This code no longer works and is no longer maintained, however it is still available for anyone to view and learn something.

+---

 # Bing auto-search queries
 Ever wanted to automatically search on Bing?
 Maybe you did, because you want the points for Bing Rewards automatically.